National-Node-Net/node-lib/docs/deployment.md

 # Deployment

-This guide is intended to provide information about deploying ia-map-lib actions.
+This guide is intended to provide information about deploying node-lib actions.

 ## Configuring Kafka in a live environment

-ia-map-lib has a dependency on [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python/), which is a wrapper around [librdkafka](https://github.com/confluentinc/librdkafka/).
+node-lib has a dependency on [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python/), which is a wrapper around [librdkafka](https://github.com/confluentinc/librdkafka/).

  * [confluent-kafka configuration guide](https://docs.confluent.io/platform/current/clients/confluent-kafka-python/html/index.html#pythonclient-configuration)
  * [librdkafka configuration reference](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md)

-ia-map-lib considers the configuration of librdkafka to be separate from the configuration of data or actions, and it is preferable to leave the specifics of configuring librdkafka to those managing the environments in which actions are deployed.
+node-lib considers the configuration of librdkafka to be separate from the configuration of data or actions, and it is preferable to leave the specifics of configuring librdkafka to those managing the environments in which actions are deployed.

-To provide a configuration file for librdkafka to ia-map-lib, two configuration variables must be set for telcient-lib.
+To provide a configuration file for librdkafka to node-lib, two configuration variables must be set for telcient-lib.

  * `KAFKA_CONFIG_MODE`: toml
  * `KAFKA_CONFIG_FILE_PATH`: path to the configuration file

-**WARNING**: it is strongly recommended that librdkafka properties `auto.offset.reset` and `enable.auto.commit` never be set through configuration. ia-map-lib will manage these properties itself.
+**WARNING**: it is strongly recommended that librdkafka properties `auto.offset.reset` and `enable.auto.commit` never be set through configuration. node-lib will manage these properties itself.

 ### Creating a configuration file